Healthy carbonated drinks: The science behind the switch for men

 What to do about it

 Integrating healthy carbonated drinks into your life should be strategic.
-It is not just about buying a different can; it is about adjusting your palate and gut tolerance.
+It is not just about buying a different can.
+It is about adjusting your palate and gut tolerance.

 1. Audit and swap gradually